Nonpartisan League

 The Nonpartisan League (NPL) was a left-wing political party founded in 1915 in North Dakota by Arthur C. Townley, a former organizer for the Socialist Party of America.
 On behalf of small farmers and merchants, the Nonpartisan League advocated state control of mills, grain elevators, banks, and other farm-related industries in order to reduce the power of corporate and political interests from Minneapolis and Chicago.

-The League adopted the goat as a mascot; it was known as "The Goat that Can't be Got".
+The League adopted the goat as a mascot; it promoted the slogan "The Goat that Can't Be Got".